Millions of people die unnecessarily each year because life-saving medicines are overpriced.

 People are dying.
 They are dying even though the life-saving treatment exists.

-It is reprehensible that pharma profits grow yet people grieve for their loved ones.
+It is reprehensible that pharma profits grow while people grieve for loved ones who are lost to treatable illnesses.

 A big part of our work takes place behind-the-scenes.